ku-sldg/stairCASE/examples/seL4/README.md

 ## Prerequisites

 Dependencies for building sel4 and associated projects are described here: https://docs.sel4.systems/HostDependencies.
-You will also need to install CompCert for the compcert_poc project (for instructions, see our [CompCert wiki](https://github.com/ku-sldg/CAPTools/wiki/crossCompiling)).
+You will also need to install CompCert for the compcert_poc project (for instructions, see our [CompCert wiki](https://github.com/ku-sldg/CAPTools/wiki/crossCompiling)), and the CakeML compiler for the cakeml_ffi project.
+Make sure both of these are in your system path.
+Also, make sure to download the 32 bit target version of the CakeML compiler, since we are building for armv7, a 32bit architecture.
+Rename it to "cake32".

 ## test_app